-Let us start with four observations, mostly from West Chadic: First, Hausa and Bole (West Chadic) show a clear tendency to leave information focus on non-subjects unmarked, whereas a formal marking of non-subject foci (Hausa: movement, Bole: morphological marker) correlates with contrastive uses as illustrated in (1); cf. (2) from Bole:
+Let us start with four observations, mostly from West Chadic: First, Hausa and Bole (West Chadic) show a clear tendency for leaving information focus on non-subjects unmarked, whereas a formal marking of non-subject foci (Hausa: movement, Bole: morphological marker) correlates with contrastive uses as illustrated in (1), cf. (2) from Bole:

-(2) Q: What did Lengi do?
-A: Léngì kàpp-ák $(y\acute{e}) \ mor[\acute{o}]$ .
-Lengi plant-PERF.F.AGR FOC millet $-y\acute{e}$ : 'Lengi planted MILLET.' $+y\acute{e}$ : 'It was millet that L. planted!'
+- (2) Q: What did Lengi do?
+A: Léngì kàpp-ák (yé) mòr dó.
+Lengi plant-PERF.F.AGR FOC millet - yé: 'Lengi planted MILLET.'+ yé: 'It was millet that L. planted!'

-The formal marking of information focus and contrastive focus in these languages thus differs not only gradually, but categorically: the notion of contrast has a real impact on the grammatical system (Hartmann, to appear).
+The formal marking of information focus and contrastive focus in these languages thus differs not only gradually, but categorically: The notion of contrast has a real impact on the grammatical system (Hartmann, t.a.).